Convergence Rate of Multiple-try Metropolis Independent sampler: Detailed Proofs

-for any $f\in L^2_0(\pi)$.
-Before presenting the formal proof, we remark that this decomposition has the same nature as that in Section 2.1 \cite{liu1996metropolized}, in which the multiplication operator $M_R$ is a low-rank component and the integral-like operator $U$ mimics the upper triangular matrix in the discrete case.
+Before presenting the formal proof, we remark that this decomposition has the same nature as that in Section 2.1 of \cite{liu1996metropolized}, in which the multiplication operator $M_R$ is a low-rank component and the integral-like operator $U$ that resembles the upper triangular matrix in the discrete case.
 This proof is analogous to that in \cite{atchade2007geometric}.
+The formal proof is divided into the following steps.